Every blogger wants to get more blog traffic to increase site income.

 I didn’t use paid SEO tools.
 The free SEO tool on my WordPress site was sufficient for me.

 My six new step by step on-page SEO practices:

 1. Decide on a keyword or keyword phrase for a post.
 For this post, I chose Simple SEO Practices

-2. Use the keyword or keyword phrase in my title, subtitle, description and at least four times in my text.
+2. Use the keyword or keyword phrase in my page title, subtitle, title tag, and meta description, and at least once or twice in my text.

-3. Add an Image Title Attribute to every image, and include the post keyword.
-For the image above it is after applying simple seo practices
+3. Add an Image Title Attribute and Alternative Text to every image, and include the post keyword.
+For the image above, it is simple SEO practices that work.

 5. Add internal links whenever possible.